deus-libri/preflate/README.md

   (directory packARI)

   It is used for the arithmetic coding of the reconstruction information.
-- zlib 1.2.11 by Mark Adler et al., under the zlib license.
+- zlib 1.2.11 by Mark Adler et al., under the ZLIB license.

   (directory zlib 1.2.11.dec.
-Does NOT contain the full zlib library!)
+Does NOT contain the full ZLIB library!)

   It is used for the decoding of deflate streams, and some callbacks were added to get the decoded trees and tokens, which are then used to build